felipevcc/aws-fargate-test/README.md

 # AWS Fargate Test

-Test deployment of a simple spring service on AWS Fargate
+Test deployment of a simple springboot service on AWS Fargate